dianamatkava/aws-hands-on/1-aws-vpc-hands-on/1-aws-private-resourses-communication/Readme.md

 ## VPC Peering
 **Recap**: VPC Peering allows you to connect two VPC using AWS network (within own or different AWS accounts and cross region), as if they were in the same network.

-In the lab, you will securely connect from a Bastion Host (which is publicly accessible) to a private instance in a different VPC using VPC Peering.
+In this lab, you will securely connect from a Bastion Host (which is publicly accessible) to a private instance in a different VPC using VPC Peering.
 The private instance only has a private IP address, meaning it is not directly accessible from the internet.

 #### Prerequisites
-- You should have at least 1 customer VPC and 1 default VPC available for the lab.
+- You should have at least 1 custom VPC and 1 default VPC available for the lab.
 - You have 1 instance in public subnet in any of VPC and 1 private instance in another VPC.

 #### Tasks
-- Now as we have 2 instances in different VPC navigate to _VPC Dashboard > Virtual private cloud > Peering connections_ and create new Peering.
+- Now, as we have two instances in different VPCs, navigate to VPC Dashboard > Virtual Private Cloud > Peering Connections and create a new Peering.
-- Select the requester (public instance) and accepter (private instance)
+- Select the requester (public instance) and accepter (private instance).
-- In private instance Security Group accept 22 connection for public instance from another VPC.
-- After that you may notice that peering is waiting for the acceptance, since peering is withing single account you can do it in action section.
+- After that, you may notice that the peering is waiting for acceptance.
+Since the peering is within a single account, you can approve it in the Actions section.
+- Update the routing tables for both subnets in different VPCs (Destination: VPC CIDR, Target: Peering VPC you created).
+- Now, you will be able to allow SSH (port 22) access on your private instance from the Bastion Host in the other VPC by mapping to its Security Group (SG).
+(By default, AWS only displays SGs from the same VPC.
+To reference an SG from another VPC, you must manually type its SG ID, or alternatively, you can allow access by using the VPC CIDR block.)

+#### Check
+- SSH to Bastion Host through public IP.
+    - `ssh -i "key-for-bastion-host.pem" ec2-user@<public-ip>`
+- SSH to private EC2 in another VPC from Bastion Host
+  - `ssh -i "key-for-private-ec2-in-other-vpc.pem" ec2-user@<private-ip>`
+- Additionally, you can try to remove SSH access and check that connection refused.